EvansGoethe/Code-Geass-Black-Requiem-Traditional-Mandarin-Translation/README.md

 * **Auto-Commit**: The processed files are automatically pushed to the `localisation/english` directory in this repository.

 ### 🚀 How to Use
-1. Subscribe to the localized mod on the Steam Workshop (Link TBA).
+1. Subscribe to the localized mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3760459263).

 ### ⚖️ Credits & Disclaimer
 * All original assets, mechanics, and lore belong to the **Code Geass - Black Requiem Development Team**.